Asphalt Calculator — Tons, Yards & Cost

 Instantly estimate hot mix asphalt quantities and material costs for driveways, parking lots, roads, and repair patches — no guesswork required.

-Whether you are paving a 400-square-foot driveway or estimating material for a 20,000-square-foot commercial parking lot, getting your asphalt quantities right before calling a supplier is the difference between a smooth project and a costly overorder — or a job that stops mid-pour because material ran short.
+Whether you are paving a 400-square-foot driveway or estimating material for a 20,000-square-foot commercial parking lot, getting your asphalt quantities right before calling a supplier is the difference between a smooth project and a costly overorder.

 This guide combines a working asphalt calculator with everything you need to understand what it is computing: how hot mix asphalt is measured, why density matters, how to choose the right compacted thickness, and how to read supplier quotes so you are never caught off guard.